juleswhite/CSX278/Assignments/Asgn2/README.md

 You may also choose to follow the guide linked [here](http://www.uvionicstech.com/blog/development/jhipster-installation-and-build-guide/)
-Once completed, type `yo jhipster` into the command line, and send a picture of the output to a member of our team. **Setting up your JHipster application**
+Once completed, type `yo jhipster` into the command line, and email a picture of the output to a member of our team.
+ **Setting up your JHipster application (to be completed in class)**

 1. First of all, create an empty directory in which you will create your application: `mkdir myapplication`
 2. Go to that directory: `cd myapplication/`